 In preparation for a three-day trip to the Oregon Coast in the spring, students learn about intertidal zones and the creatures that live there.
 On this trip, they have the opportunity to study tidepool creatures up-close, and to deepen their understanding of how ecosystems change or degrade, and how life forms adapt.

 Third graders’ study of geography focuses on Oregon’s diverse geographical features, including waterways, landforms, and communities.

 The theme of a year-long social studies investigation is immigration.
 Students begin with an inquiry into where each of them and their ancestors are from.
 As they build understanding about why people come to Oregon, they look at geography, economics, history, and government.
 The unit continues with a look at a specific period in Oregon’s history to help students understand why people came to the Pacific Northwest in the past.

 The immigration inquiry expands into an exploration of the regions of the United States, and why and how people immigrated to this country or moved within it.
 History, geography, economics, and politics are integrated into this study.

 Throughout the year, 4th graders reflect on social justice issues, with an emphasis on multiple perspectives and lifting up underrepresented voices.
 Students are asked to reflect on and describe their own identity while learning to honor and recognize the diverse identities within their classroom.
 They explore current events in the news cycle, and bring their own questions and concerns to their classroom community for further research and discussion.

 Peace, Conflict, and Change

 Through the lens of American history, 5th graders engage throughout the year in the study of peace, conflict, and change.
-They start with a three-day trip to the Oregon coast that launches their study of Native American history and culture.
-Through this trip, 3rd graders begin to construct their understanding of place, while considering the environment, challenges, and opportunities for Northwest Native people.
+They take class trips that help them to develop a sense of place, while considering the environment, challenges, and opportunities for Northwest Native people.

 Native American History and Culture